serayyagci1/coderate/README.md

 ### Data Sources and Retrieval

 The data for our project is sourced from a comprehensive dataset available on Kaggle, originally collected by the CDC.
-We will use Python libraries such as requests for data retrieval, ensuring seamless integration into our platform.
-This data set currently contains 246014 instances (after data cleaning).
+The final data set  contains 246014 instances (after data pre-processing).
 36 relevant features have been extracted from a maximum of 40 in the total data.

 The Features include (with description) :
 1. **State**: The state where the individual resides.
 2. **Sex**: Gender of the individual (Male/Female).